http://www.readwritethink.org/classroom-resources/student-interactives/compare-contrast-30066.html

 Compare & Contrast Map

 This interactive graphic organizer helps students develop an outline for one of three types of comparison essays: whole-to-whole, similarities-to-differences, or point-to-point.
-Links to the Comparison and Contrast Guide give students the chance to get definitions and look at examples while they work.
-The tool offers multiple ways to navigate information including a graphic in the upper right-hand corner that allows students to move around the map without having to work in a linear fashion.
-Students can also click the Review My Map link and preview what they have written, return to the map for revisions, or print the completed map.
+A link in the introduction to the Comparison and Contrast Guide give students the chance to get definitions and look at examples before they begin working.
+The tool offers multiple ways to navigate information including a graphic on the right that allows students to move around the map without having to work in a linear fashion.
+The finished map can be saved, e-mailed, or printed.

 Grades 3 – 5 | Lesson Plan | Standard Lesson